ALVIN ISD GIFTED AND TALENTED EDUCATION

-The Alvin Independent School District recognizes that gifted students have special needs and abilities.
-The gifted program will provide identified students with opportunities beyond the regular curriculum to broaden their knowledge, skills, and experiences.
-Emphasis will be on developing, independent, self-directed learners by encouraging and supporting in-depth learning and divergent and creative thinking.
-Gifted students will be expected to and will be given opportunities to perform well beyond what would be expected of a child of similar age and experience.
+The Alvin Independent School District recognizes that gifted students have unique needs and abilities.
+Alvin ISD gifted programs provide identified students with opportunities beyond the regular curriculum to broaden their knowledge, skills, and experiences.
+Emphasis is on developing independent, self-directed learners by encouraging and supporting in-depth learning and divergent and creative thinking.

-The program is designed to develop students as life-long learners who apply, synthesize, and evaluate information, ideas, skills, and processes in a deep and complex manner.
-As a result, our GT students will obtain necessary knowledge and skills to become productive contributors to their community.
+- The program is designed to develop students as lifelong learners who apply, synthesize, and evaluate information, ideas, skills, and processes in a deep and complex manner.
+As a result, Alvin ISD GT students will obtain necessary knowledge and skills to become productive contributors to their community.

 The WINGS Academy is a school within a school model designed to provide highly gifted students an advanced educational opportunity matched to their individual abilities, strengths and interests.
-The academy will open at Pomona Elementary in the fall of 2017 for highly gifted students in first and second grade.
-After the initial opening, the WINGS Academy will follow with the addition of a grade level each subsequent year until it reaches fifth grade.
+The academy provides services for highly gifted students in first through fifth grade.

-Students must be enrolled in Alvin ISD and qualify through an evaluation process that includes qualitative and quantitative measures.
+Students must be enrolled in Alvin ISD and qualify as highly gifted through an evaluation process that includes qualitative and quantitative measures.
+All students entering first through third grade are screened for WINGS through the Alvin ISD GT testing process.

 The school features: